mayurbavisiya/FaceBookChatBot/README.md

 $ npm install request --save

-2. Using API.ai with Your Facebook Messenger Bot
+2. Using API.ai with Your Facebook Messenger Bot(Smart Chat Bot)
 -----------------------------------------------------

 API.ai allows developers to integrate your app with the AI system with speech-to-text and natural language processing.